BlueChilli/ChilliSource.Mobile.UI/.github/CONTRIBUTING.md

-# Contributing to ChilliSource.Mobile.Location #
+# Contributing to ChilliSource.Mobile.UI #

-Your contributions to ChilliSource.Mobile.Location are very welcome.
-Please grab and fix bugs and feature requests from the list of [issues](https://github.com/BlueChilli/ChilliSource.Mobile.Location/issues)
+Your contributions to ChilliSource.Mobile.UI are very welcome.
+Please grab and fix bugs and feature requests from the list of [issues](https://github.com/BlueChilli/ChilliSource.Mobile.UI/issues)
-To report a bug or feature request, please log a new issue [here](https://github.com/BlueChilli/ChilliSource.Mobile.Location/issues).
+To report a bug or feature request, please log a new issue [here](https://github.com/BlueChilli/ChilliSource.Mobile.UI/issues).

 ## Contribution Guide ##